 Who will keep track of my progress?
 Should I keep a diary to monitor my Parkinson’s?

 Your doctor will usually be your first point of contact.
 They will be able to help with making appointments with other members of the multidisciplinary team and will monitor your progress.
 They are also there to answer questions and follow up on any concerns you have regarding any aspect of your treatment.

 Keeping a diary can be very helpful in monitoring how the symptoms of Parkinson’s affect you and how you respond to your medications, including to adjustments that are made over time.
 A written record can be an accurate reflection of your life with Parkinson’s over a period of weeks, months or years and can help in highlighting:

 - the effectiveness of the medications you take and how long they last

 - any changes in your emotions or behaviour that may be related to medications.

-Writing down your own individual experiences on a day-to-day basis can also help you effectively communicate any changes to your symptoms or your feelings with your doctor.
+Writing down your experiences on a day-to-day basis can also help you effectively communicate any changes to your symptoms or your feelings with your doctor.
 This can be very useful, particularly as appointments are often too short for doctors to ask lots of questions, and your visit may be on a day when your symptoms do not follow their general pattern.
 Being able to review how you have been over a period of time can help your doctor: